15 Expats Talk about Health Insurance and Healthcare in Italy

 Will I need to travel to see a specialist?

 "Some of the cities in Italy renowned for having a wide range of medical specialists available include Rome, Milan, Naples, Florence, Verona, and Turin.
 Additionally, the coastal regions of Liguria, the Italian Riviera, are known for having quality medical care and an extensive selection of experienced medical providers.
-As the Italian healthcare system has a reputation for high standards of excellence, and the Italian tradition of leading-edge medical treatments and medical rehabilitation, many medical specialists and healthcare providers are available throughout the country," wrote an expat living in Italy.
+As the Italian healthcare system has a reputation for high standards of excellence, and the Italian tradition of leading-edge medical treatments and medical rehabilitation, many medical specialists and healthcare providers are available throughout the country," said one expat living in Italy.

 Are common prescription medications available in Italy?